d12frosted/elpa-mirror/gnu/sketch-mode-readme.txt

 ════════════════════════

   The initial version with the transient can be found in the 'transient-version' branch.
-This version introduced a toolbar which made the transient unnecessary.
-Also removing the transient frees up drawing space.
-It has been replaced by a hydra which is togglable.
-Also an earlier version showed the mouse coordinate position in the mode-line.
+A second version using a hydra can be found in the 'hydra version'.
+This version has a toolbar which made the transient unnecessary.
+Which makes the transient unnecessary, while removing the transient frees up drawing space.
+Initially this version used a hydra.
+But using a hydra just complicates things if its purpose is to show keybindings only.
+So finally this version simply uses a side buffer to show keybindings.

+  Also an earlier version showed the mouse coordinates in the mode-line.
   However, this functionality hinders the 'interactive' drawing (which might be due to an emacs 'bug').
 Anyway, you can toggle showing the coordinates by pressing `t c' (maybe it works more fluently on your system).

 2 Preliminary comment